-- · Make mistakes in school work or overlook details - · Seem distracted by their own thoughts or other things going on around them - · Seem not to listen even when spoken to directly - · Constantly lose essential belongings like school supplies, keys, or glasses - Be easily distracted from the task at hand, resulting in missed appointments, not returning calls, forgetting to turn in assignments, and not doing chores.
-They may start but are easily sidetracked and don't remember to finish - Experience difficulty completing long reading assignments and listening to lengthy conversations or lectures - · Have trouble sitting in their seat and staying still even when expected to do so - · Consistently demonstrate restlessness or be constantly on the go - Talk nonstop - Have difficulty waiting for his or her turn and often blurt out the answer instead

-Have trouble with appropriate social interactions because they interrupt, say whatever comes to mind first, act without thinking of how it will affect others, or intrude on others' space or conversations
+- Make mistakes in school work or overlook details - · Seem distracted by their own thoughts or other things going on around them - · Seem not to listen even when spoken to directly - · Constantly lose essential belongings like school supplies, keys, or glasses - Be easily distracted from the task at hand, resulting in missed appointments, forgetting to turn in assignments, and not completing activities.
+They may start, but are easily side-tracked and do not remember to finish - Experience difficulty completing long reading assignments and listening to lengthy conversations or lectures - · Have trouble sitting in their seat and staying still, even when expected to do so - · Consistently demonstrate restlessness - Talk nonstop - · Have difficulty waiting for their turn and blurt out the answer instead - Have trouble with appropriate social interactions because they interrupt, say whatever comes to mind first, act without thinking of how it will affect others, or intrude on others' space or conversations

-In short, children with ADHD, although they may display a variety of different symptoms, have difficulty managing and regulating their own thoughts.
-This is the skill that scientists call executive function.
+In short, although children with ADHD may display a variety of different characteristics, they have difficulty managing and regulating their own thoughts and behaviours (also known as executive_munction).
 They have a harder time controlling their impulses, thinking before acting, making a plan and sticking to it, telling their brain when to be active and when to be still, controlling emotional responses, and staying focused when they are not especially interested.

-Awesome characteristics of children with ADHD
+Strengths of children with ADHD

-We often hear about the negative aspects of working with students with ADHD but very rarely are we reminded of the positive qualities that many students have as a result of their ADHD.
-Having students with ADHD can bring energy and life to your classroom as they are often creative and innovative thinkers, talented in the arts, imaginative, curious, and willing to take risks.
-As a teacher, focusing on student strengths can create learners who are more engaged and thus more likely to improve.
-Adapting your teaching style to give students the opportunity to recognise and focus on strengths, allow for choices, and help students find a purpose will make for a more positive learning environment for all students, not just for those with ADHD.
+The apparently negative aspects of working with students with ADHD are often reported but very rarely are the positive qualities that many students have as a result of their ADHD described.
+Having students with ADHD can bring energy and life to a classroom as they are often creative and innovative thinkers, talented in the arts, imaginative, curious, and willing to take risks.
+Students may also display an ability to hyperfocus on a task they find interesting, engaging, or meaningful, leading to excellent performance on that task.
+As a teacher, focusing on students' strengths can support them to be more engaged and more likely to improve.
+Giving students the opportunity to recognise and focus on strengths, offering them choices, and supporting the development of their executive function and self-regulation skills will make for a more positive learning environment for all students, not just those with ADHD.

-Teaching children with ADHD
+Teaching students with ADHD

 Students with ADHD are at a higher risk for low academic achievement.
 As a result, they are frequently recommended for special education programmes and spend more years in those programmes.
 They also experience more discipline problems.
-Literacy and numeracy scores for students with ADHD are 8-10% lower than their peers even when there is no learning disability present.
-This is due to inattention during the elementary years, when foundational skills are taught frequently, and causes students with ADHD to struggle long-term.
-Educators often focus exclusively on behavioural interventions, but, unless they also target missed academic skills, these interventions will be unsuccessful.
-In order to help students with ADHD, teachers must remember to address gaps in foundational knowledge, behavioural and study skills, and organisational or executive functioning interventions.
+Literacy and numeracy scores for students with ADHD are 8-10% lower than their peers, even when there is no learning disability present.
+This is often due to inattention during the elementary years, when foundational skills are taught frequently, and causes students with ADHD to struggle long-term.
+Teachers often focus exclusively on behavioural interventions, but, unless they also target missed academic skills, these interventions will be unsuccessful.
+In order to help students with ADHD, teachers must remember to address gaps in foundational knowledge, and support and develop behavioural, study, organisational, and executive functioning skills.
 When teaching students with ADHD teachers should: